mparno/fenics-web/docs/dolfin/dev/cpp/source/programmers-reference/geometry/ImplicitSurface.rst

                 Isosurface function value.

+    .. cpp:function:: double f0(const Point& point) const

+        Signed distance function surface.
+If f0(p) = 0, the point p is possibly on the surface, which case ImplicitSurface::f1 can be called to check.

-    .. cpp:function:: bool on_surface(const Point& point) const
+    .. cpp:function:: double f1(const Point& point) const

-        Test whether a point for which f \approx 0 is on the surface.
-Used for creating open surfaces by discarding with any artificial closure.
+        For a point for which f0 \approx 0, return <= is point is on is on the surface.
+Can be used for creating open surfaces by discarding with any artificial closure.